Power of Attorney for Muslims

 What is the Power of Attorney for Muslims?

 A Muslim power of attorney is one of the estate planning documents through which you appoint someone to look after your property, healthcare, or inheritance affairs.
-It must comply with shariah in addition to legal laws.
+A Muslim Power of attorney (POA) must comply with Shariah and legal laws.

 There are three types of Islamic Power of Attorney.